Sustainable Nanomaterials for Drug Delivery and Biomedical Innovation

 - Clinical Applications of Nanomedicine: Targeted drug delivery, cancer therapy, and gene delivery

-- Challenges in Translating Nanomaterials to Clinics: Scale-up, stability, safety, and patient-specific factors
+- Challenges and Future Trends in Translating Nanomaterials to Clinics: Scale-up, stability, safety, patient-specific factors and personalized medicine

 Mentor Profile